Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

-When you first pull the Optoma HD25-LV out of its box, the first thing you’ll notice is how deceptively light and compact its case is.
+When you first pull the Optoma HD25-LV out of its box, you’ll first notice how deceptively light and compact its case is, similar to its sister model, the Optoma HD27 3D DLP projector.
 At just 6.8lbs, this is a projector that you’d feel comfortable mounting on a shelf or the ceiling without worrying about what might come tumbling down in an earthquake, or fits snugly on your coffee table while still leaving plenty of room for drinks or a spot for you to kick your feet up.

 As far as the actual design of the projector itself, you won’t find too many eye-grabbing features here.
 The projector world is fairly set in its ways about what it believes is a “good” design for a home theater device, and save for a few exceptions like the Epson PowerLite Cinema 1440, you won’t find a ton of units that stray from the model.
 I enjoyed the sweeping, almost racecar-esque aerodynamic look of the front of the HD25-LV, but save for those few accents, everything you find here would fit the mold as any other projector in its price class would.